vmware-tanzu/tanzu-dev-portal/content/guides/containers/cnb-gs-kpack.md

 Among the things you will need before you get started are a code repository with compatible code (I'm using Spring Java in this case) and a container registry (I'm using Google GCR).

-To make sure your `kpack` environment is ready after following the install instructions above, run `kubectl describe clusterbuilder default` so the output looks like this:
+To make sure your `kpack` environment is ready after following the install instructions above, run.

-Ensure the kpack controller and webhook pods are `Running`

 ```
 kubectl get pods --namespace kpack --watch